kaihendry/dabase.com/content/blog/Shop-front.md

 ## Who owns the customer?

 This is not black and white.
-Essentially only the vendor will only have the consumer's delivery address for fulfill the order.
+Essentially the vendor will only have the consumer's delivery address (maintain privacy) for fulfill the order.
 Though I suspect the consumer will turn to the **Influencer for support**.

 ## What about inventory?